Candidate Assessment Report Tony Stark

 Interpretation: High willingness to engage in selling behaviors (prospecting, asking for commitment, handling resistance) and sustain effort.
 In quota-carrying roles, this tends to show up as strong activity levels and comfort advancing deals rather than waiting for perfect conditions.
 The main watch-out is ensuring activity converts to qualified pipeline given weaker listening.

-Strong Performance: Consistently initiates outreach, asks direct questions about decision and timing, and pushes for clear next steps.
+Strong performance looks like: Consistently initiates outreach, asks direct questions about decision and timing, and pushes for clear next steps.
 Maintains effort after rejection and keeps pipeline moving.

-Weak Performance: Avoids prospecting, delays commitment asks, and becomes passive when deals stall.
+Weak performance looks like: Avoids prospecting, delays commitment asks, and becomes passive when deals stall.
 Relies on inbound or “relationship only” selling without driving process.

 • Walk me through your last 10 working days: how many net-new outreaches, conversations, meetings set, and qualified opportunities created?